 The Corporation's primary source of funding is through federal appropriations.
-Unrestricted federal appropriations are recognized as unrestricted revenue when the legislation is enacted.
+Without donor restricted federal appropriations are recognized as without donor restriction revenue when the legislation is enacted.
 Appropriations under the NFMC Program are initially deferred and subsequently recognized as related program grant commitments are made and allowable operating expenses incurred.

-Grants and contracts may involve different arrangements such as reimbursement of cost, milestone payments, fee-for-service, or donation.
+Grants and contracts may involve different arrangements such as reimbursement of cost, milestone payments, fee-for-service or donation.
 Revenue is recognized under reimbursement of allowable cost and milestone arrangements on a systematic basis as qualifying costs are incurred or contractual milestones are reached and customer concurrence, if required, has occurred.
 Revenue is recognized under fee-for-service contracts as services are rendered.

-Unconditional contributions are recorded when pledged and are considered to be available for unrestricted use unless specifically restricted by the donor.
+Unconditional contributions are recorded when pledged and are considered to be available for without donor restricted use unless specifically restricted by the donor.